 You have to download the macOS Installer from another Mac or PC or else you need to have a backup macOS Installer handy.
 The macOS Installer is about 12GB and you will need a high-speed internet connection to download the installer.
 You can also use Recovery Mode to reinstall the macOS you’re running on your Mac.
 However, if you wish you clean install a new macOS, you need a bootable USB.

 When you have a USB Mac bootable drive, your problems are solved and you can clean install macOS on your Mac.
-To create Mac bootable USB, you need a flash drive with at least 16GB of storage.
+To create macOS USB Installer, you need a flash drive with at least 16GB of storage.

-By following this tutorial, you can install new versions of macOS such as macOS Monterey, Big Sur and Catalina.
+By following this tutorial, you can install new versions of macOS such as macOS Ventura, Monterey and Big Sur.
 With a Mac USB bootable drive, you can clean install any version of macOS.

 A USB Mac bootable drive allows you to install the current macOS you’re running or new version of macOS.
-It is important to create Mac bootable USB drive and have one handy so that you can use it whenever you need it.
+It is important to create macOS USB Installer and have one handy so that you can use it whenever you need it.

 You need to download the macOS you want to add to the bootable drive.
 You can choose from various operating system versions including macOS Monterey, Big Sur, Catalina, Mojave, and High Sierra.